 This bundle of properties and information defines the research data that is generated, published and reused in the research process.

 The procedure derived from this process will enable all the internal and external participants of the research data infrastructure to collaborate fruitfully within their respective task areas (TAs).
 The research data will be imported during the project funding stage and then be processed further, finally being published (as ‘computational notebooks’, for instance) as quickly and sustainably as possible.
 The registration of the NFDI4SD’s research data will enable us to achieve another important objective: the proposed workflow will make the interdependence of the research data transparent.
-Which research data will influence the calculations of other data?
-Scientists or other users will thus be able to recognise the critical dependencies of their own data and will therefore be able to assess more effectively the scope of the research data in the light of a dynamically changing research landscape.
+Which research data will contribute to the calculations of other data?
+Scholars, scientists or other users will thus be able to recognise the critical dependencies of their own data and will therefore be able to assess more effectively the scope of the research data in the light of a dynamically changing research landscape.

 The terminology (that is, the technical language, the disciplinary categorisations or conventions) that relates to the research objects will be largely developed by the project members from the language used in their disciplines and will be standardised by communicating with each specific community.
 In most cases, the research projects will already have an appropriate nomenclature in place, which will be used by the NFDI4SD to prepare all the data.
 The members of each additional research project will contribute to building a network of semantically related research terminology.
-With the help of this terminology, the research data will describe the properties of the group of objects under investigation and the data will therefore become the empirical basis for the evaluation of general scientific findings.
+With the help of this terminology, the research data will describe the properties of the group of objects under investigation and the data will therefore become the empirical basis for the evaluation of general findings.

 The NFDI4SD’s services aim to be easy to understand and user friendly.
 Once registered, all researchers will receive authorisation to access the NFDI4SD’s cloud services.